marcel-ngn/marcel-ngn.github.io/content/whoami.md

 +++

 Hello!
-I'm Marcel, currently working as an Security Consultant at Skaylink.
+I'm Marcel, currently working as a Cloud Security Consultant in the Cyber Defense team at Skaylink.
 My work revolves around the whole **Microsoft Azure Security Stack**.

 ---